falcopackages/fujin/docs/tutorial.rst

     Make sure to replace ``SERVER_IP`` with the actual IP address of your server.

-Create a ``.env.prod`` file at the root of your project; it can be an empty file for now.
+Create a **.env.prod** file at the root of your project; it can be an empty file for now.
 The only requirement is that the file should exist.
-Update your ``bookstore/settings.py`` with the changes below:
+Update your **bookstore/settings.py** with the changes below:

 .. code-block:: python
+    :caption: settings.py

     # SECURITY WARNING: don't run with debug turned on in production!
     DEBUG = False